 “Planes don’t like doing fields where there are a lot of trees or fewer acres.
 It’s just unsafe, and it takes more time to do the job than it’s really worth,” says Noll.
 “As far as a ground rig, if there are a lot of trees or obstacles, they’re more likely to damage their boom.
 If it’s hard to get to or if the field is too wet or roads are too muddy, it’s hard for a ground rig to complete.”

 Noll reports another wheat customer who leveraged crop scouting services and found they only needed half of the field sprayed with Roundup.
-The spray application with a drone was targeted only to problem areas; the customer reported the field was just as clean as it would have been with a ground rig and with half the amount of chemical.
+Crop spraying with a drone was targeted only to problem areas; the customer reported the field was just as clean as it would have been with a ground rig and with half the amount of chemical.

 Noll and his team received the Mount Olympus Award from Rantizo in 2021 for spraying more than 2,000 acres by drone.
-In 2022, Noll reports that number has increased to 5,000 and is slated to double again in 2023.
+In 2022, Noll reports the number increased to 5,000 and is slated to double again in 2023.

-How is Ag Partners growing their drone business so quickly?
+How is Ag Partners growing its drone spraying business so quickly?

 “Producers have more awareness of drones these days, so we get a lot of customers just by word of mouth,” says Noll.
 “But we really get to show off when we lead demonstrations.”